Gazette-Mail Kanawha County Majorette and Band Festival: Previous Festival Grand Champions

 Before 1970, there was no award for Festival Grand Champion.
 That year was the first year the championship was awarded and Herbert Hoover High School was the first school to win the Festival Grand Championship.
-Prior to 2013, "The Star-Spangled Banner" was played by the previous year's Festival Grand Champion; beginning that year, the competing bands combined perform the National Anthem.
+Prior to 2013, "The Star-Spangled Banner" was played by the previous year's Festival Grand Champion; beginning in 2013, the competing bands combined performed the National Anthem, which was reduced to one band in 2024 by selection.

 Capital High School is the only school to have won the Festival Grand Championship for 11 consecutive years (2004–2014).
 The second most consecutive wins is five, which is tied by Herbert Hoover High School (1980–1984) and George Washington High School (2017–2019, 2021–2022; a festival was not held in 2020 due to the COVID-19 pandemic).
 Capital High School also has the most total wins at 18.
-Next to them is George Washington High School with 13 wins; then Herbert Hoover High School with nine wins; Nitro High School with four; St. Albans High School and the former DuPont High School with three wins; and Sissonville High School and the former Charleston High School with one win.
-South Charleston High School, Riverside High School, and the former Dunbar High School, East Bank High School, and Stonewall Jackson High School have never won the Festival Grand Championship.
+Next to them is George Washington High School with 13 wins; then Herbert Hoover High School with nine wins; Nitro High School with five; St. Albans High School and the former DuPont High School with three wins; Sissonville High School with two; and Riverside High School and the former Charleston High School with one win.
+South Charleston High School and the former Dunbar High School, East Bank High School, and Stonewall Jackson High School have never won the Festival Grand Championship.